Dknapik/website-academic/content/MAT351/TutorialNotes.md

   columns: '1'
 ---
 # Tutorials
 Here you will find information on what I covered in the tutorials.
-If a certain tutorial appears hyperlinked, you can click to find the typed notes.
+If a tutorial appears hyperlinked (blue), you can click to find the typed notes.
 If you find any errors, please feel free to [contact me](https://davidknapik.com/#contact).

 - [Tutorial 1 - 9/20/2022](https://github.com/Dknapik/website-academic/blob/master/content/MAT351/351TUT_SEP20.pdf)
 - [Tutorial 2 - 9/27/2022](https://github.com/Dknapik/website-academic/blob/master/content/MAT351/351TUT_SEP27.pdf)